You can help provide a home and a job for a struggling family in Oaxaca, Mexico.

 Operation Enduring Homes

-Forward Edge has secured the funds to purchase an Earth Block machine to start building sustainable homes for families served by the Trigo y Miel program.
+Forward Edge has secured the funds to purchase an Earth Block machine and has already started building sustainable homes for families served by the Trigo y Miel program.
 However, more funds are needed in order to invest in a self-sustaining Earth Block manufacturing and construction company called Operation Enduring Homes.
 The Earth Block business will not only satisfy the community’s immediate need for housing, but will also work against the cycle of poverty by supplying jobs, training, and long-term economic development.
 This will empower community members to lift themselves out of poverty.